seeu-inspace/easyg/README.md

 **Cross Site Tracing**
 - If cookies are protected by the HttpOnly flag but the TRACE method is enabled, a technique called Cross Site Tracing can be used. [[Reference](https://owasp.org/www-community/attacks/Cross_Site_Tracing)]

-**Blind XSS**
-- Insert a payload in the User-Agent, try with the match/replace rule
-- Other endpoints: pending review comments, feedback

 **Payloads**
 - HTML inj